sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set 2.md

 ## Q22: When to use AWS Fargate?
 You can use AWS Fargate in the following scenarios:

-Containerized Applications: When you have containerized applications using Docker, Fargate can manage the deployment, scaling, and infrastructure for those containers.
+**Containerized Applications**: When you have containerized applications using Docker, Fargate can manage the deployment, scaling, and infrastructure for those containers.

-Microservices: Fargate is well-suited for deploying and managing microservices architectures where each service can be containerized and deployed independently.
+**Microservices**: Fargate is well-suited for deploying and managing microservices architectures where each service can be containerized and deployed independently.

-Serverless Container Management: Fargate provides a serverless computing model for containers, allowing you to only pay for the resources used by your containers without worrying about server provisioning and management.
+**Serverless Container Management**: Fargate provides a serverless computing model for containers, allowing you to only pay for the resources used by your containers without worrying about server provisioning and management.

-Simplified Operations: If you want to reduce operational overhead and focus more on application development, Fargate abstracts away the need to manage the underlying instances.
+**Simplified Operations**: If you want to reduce operational overhead and focus more on application development, Fargate abstracts away the need to manage the underlying instances.

-Scalability: Fargate makes it easier to scale your containers as needed without the need to manage the scaling process manually.
+**Scalability**: Fargate makes it easier to scale your containers as needed without the need to manage the scaling process manually.

 ## Q23: Can we use EFS as the root volume?
 No, we can’t use only EBS can be used as the root volume